-STEM Academy Senior Capstone (Not offered in SY 2020/21)
+STEM Academy Senior Capstone7

-STANDARD YEAR: 12TH GRADE COURSE TYPE: ELECTIVE

-PREREQUISITE: SUCCESSFUL COMPLETION

-OF 2 STEM ACADEMY COURSES.
+STANDARD YEAR: 12TH GRADE COURSE TYPE: SELECTIVE (SCHOLARS IN THE TOP 20% OF THEIR STEM CLASSES) PREREQUISITE: SUCCESSFUL COMPLETION OF 2 STEM ACADEMY COURSES.
+EXTERNAL EXAM: NONE

 Science, as defined by the National Academy of Sciences, is the "use of evidence to construct testable explanations and predictions of natural phenomena, as well as the knowledge generated through this process."
 Physical, mathematical, and conceptual models describe this vast body of changing and increasing knowledge.
 Scholars should know that some questions are outside the realm of science because they deal with phenomena that are not scientifically testable.
 Scholars dive deep into self-chosen projects in advanced sciences to complete a rigorous self-driven project.
-Scholars implement concepts from biology, chemistry, and physics, chosen from over 21 categories of study that they are interested in.
+Scholars implement concepts from biology, chemistry,

+BELOW First ever image of black hole.
+M87 Galaxy, Event Horizon Telescope, 2019 and physics, chosen from over 21 categories of study that they are interested in.
 They design their own experiments, collect data, and analyze this data to present their findings.
 These projects are showcased, presented, and ultimately entered into competitions against other projects at the local, state, and national level.
 Scholars should have an interest in upper level lab work and should be problem solvers, detail oriented, and self-disciplined.